Outdoor adventure is the promise made to Scouts when they join Scouting. Scouts yearn for outdoor programs that stir their imagination and interest.

 - Cockrell River Summer Camp is located on the banks of the Blanco River among native pecan and cypress trees.
 During summer camp, aquatics are the biggest draw to Cockrell River Camp offering swimming, canoeing, kayaking, and fishing, just to name a few.

 - Horseshoe Bend Summer Camp is held in the shadows of Sentinel Peak and Fortress Mountain.
-During summer camp, Horseshoe Bend is the hub of the western program and offers horseback riding, backpacking, climbing, swimming, and much more.
+During summer camp, Horseshoe Bend is the hub of the western program.
+Activities include horseback riding, backpacking, climbing, swimming, and much more.

 - Rough Riders is a high adventure summer camp experience.
 Senior Scout, Venturers and adults will experience zip lining, a horseback trek, whitewater adventure, rock climbing, rappelling and much more.